WHEN TO GOPeak Season: July – February

 +44 (0) 1273 844919

 NO WINDDaily dune buggy excursions, the most popular being Blue Lagoon, Paradise Lagoon and Tatajuba Torta Lagoon.
-Take an eco walk for the 'Pedra Furada' – the symbol of Jericoacoara – a large rock on the seashore with a large hole in the middle.
-If you want more action, there's powerkiting, sandsurfing, SUPing, windsurfing, surfing, quad biking, horse-riding, capoeira...
+Take an eco walk to the iconic ‘Pedra Furada’ – a large rock on the seashore with a large hole in the middle.
+For more action, there’s powerkiting, sandsurfing, SUPing, windsurfing, surfing, quad biking, horse-riding, capoeira...

 GET AROUNDJeri is a safe and fantastic place to visit, whether you want to get around on foot, in a buggy or on horseback!
-Rent a dune buggy or quad, but you're best to do it with a driver who will follow you on a downwinder.
-Just walking on the Jeri sand is quite an amazing experience.
-Kiteworldwide offer Jericoacoara as part of their 'Relax Kite Tour' through Prea, Jeri and Tatajuba.
-More at: www.kiteworldwide.com
+Rent a dune buggy or quad, but you’re best to do it with a driver who will follow you on a downwinder.
+Kiteworldwide offer Jericoacoara as part of their tour package through Prea, Jeri and Tatajuba.
+This and more luxury downwinder excursions in this area and beyond at: www.kiteworldwide.com

 There is no cash machine in Jeri, the nearest bank is Jijoca, a small village 35 kilometres away.
 You can pay by card in restaurants, though.
 There are plenty of tourist agencies and foreign exchanges, too.

-FOOD AND DRINKWalking around Jericoacoara is a really unique experience.
-The whole town is sandy and it's full of buzzing restaurants and bars and it's easy to see why it's the most popular destination on this coast.
-There are supermarkets and a great many restaurants, offering lovely fresh fish, lobster and shrimp, Brazilian, Italian, Japanese and Arabian foods.
+FOOD AND DRINKJeri is a unique experience as the whole town is sandy and full of buzzing restaurants and bars.
+There are supermarkets and many great restaurants, offering lovely fresh fish, lobster and shrimp, Brazilian, Italian, Japanese and Arabian foods.

-AIRPORTPinto Martins, Fortaleza (FOR) is 330 kilometres from Jeri and is serviced from the major capitals of Europe by major airlines.
-The least expensive way to get to Jeri from Fortaleza is by bus, which takes you to Jijoca, where you'll switch to a 4x4 for the last stretch of dirt road: www.fretcar.com.br
+AIRPORTPinto Martins, Fortaleza (FOR) is 330 kilometres from Jeri.
+Bus transfer is cheap and takes you to Jijoca where you’ll switch to a 4x4 for the last stretch of dirt road: www.fretecar.com.br

 Dahab | Egypt